simple-crypto/SMAesH-challenge/website/src/rules.md

 ### Evaluation limits

 - The evaluation will be run on a computer with a Threadripper 3990X processor, a Nvidia A6000 GPU and 128GB of available RAM.
-- The execution time of an attack will be limited to 2h.
+- The execution time of an attack (excluding profiling) will be limited to 4h.

 ## Grading system